SpotIM/userscripts/ninja-tools/readme.md

 To add a new command, you need to edit two files.

 - [commands.ts](./src/commands.ts) - This is where you'll provide the metadata for the command:
+  - `id` (string) - A unique identifier.
-  - `keyCombo` (string) - The key combination that activates this command (you can hit a key combo without the need to open the command palette), use this one for _super_ useful commands.
-If you don't want a key combo for that command, you'll still have to define one **(a unique one)** since it's also used as the command's identifier.
-If that's the case please the following as a template for one: `__ssXX` where XX are some group of chars that describe it.
+  - `keyCombo` (string, optional) - The key combination that activates this command (you can hit a key combo without the need to open the command palette), use this one for _super_ useful commands.
   - `description` (string) - The command's description, shows up in the command palette and help screen.
-  - `detailedDescription` (string) - A detailed description that will only show up in the help screen (optional).
+  - `detailedDescription` (string, optional) - A detailed description that will only show up in the help screen (optional).
-  - `unlisted` (boolean) - Set to false if the key combo starts with `__` (TODO - remove this, have it derived automatically from key combo).
-- [commands-impl.ts](./src/commands-impl.ts) - This file exports an object where the keys are key combo (remember they are used as identifiers?) and the values are that command's implementation.
+- [commands-impl.ts](./src/commands-impl.ts) - This file exports an object where the keys are command ids and the values are that command's implementation.
 Nearing the end of that file you'll see a block that automatically creates command entries for A/B test commands.

 ## Adding an A/B Test